C.D. Guadalajara: Downfall And Mediocrity (2018–2022)

 In December, at the FIFA Club World Cup, they concluded their first participation in the tournament with a sixth-place finish after losing in a penalty shoot-out against Tunisian club Esperance Sportive de Tunis.
-In March 2019, Cardozo was let go following a losing streak of 4 matches and on April 10, Tomás Boy was named as his successor.
+In March 2019, Cardozo was let go following a losing streak of 4 matches and on 10 April, Tomás Boy was named as his successor.

-On November 15, 2019, Grupo Omnilife and club owner Jorge Vergara died at the age of 64 of cardiac arrest.
-His son, Amaury Vergara, inherited the presidency of the club.

-On November 26, Amaury Vergara officially presented Ricardo Peláez as the club's new sporting director and Luis Fernando Tena as the new manager.
+On 26 November, Amaury Vergara officially presented Ricardo Peláez as the club's new sporting director and Luis Fernando Tena as the new manager.

-Tena was let go on August 9 after going the first three matches of the Guardianes 2020 tournament scoreless, losing twice.
+Tena was let go on 9 August after going the first three matches of the Guardianes 2020 tournament scoreless, losing twice.
 Four days later, Víctor Manuel Vucetich was appointed as the new manager.
 Following a seventh place general table finish, they made it to the Guardianes 2020 semi-finals, losing 2–1 to eventual league winners León.
 In the Guardianes 2021, Chivas would end up getting knocked out in the reclassification round 4–2 to Pachuca.

-In the Torneo Apertura 2021, Chivas had their lowest finish in the league since the reclassification phase was re-added, placing 10th in the general standings.
-This led to the sacking of Victor Manuel Vucetich and the appointment of caretaker manager Marcelo Michel Leaño.
-The club would end up getting knocked out to Puebla 6–5 on penalties in the reclassification phase.